-Upcoming events for Ricardo Bacelar include a full-length, free and on demand virtual concert.
+Upcoming events for Ricardo Bacelar include two full-length, free and on demand virtual concerts.

 Concert For Moviola (Concerto Para Moviola):

-At 72 minutes, Concert For Moviola was filmed in beautiful HD in Ricardo Bacelar’s hometown of Fortaleza, Brazil.
+At 72 minutes, Concerto para Moviola was filmed in beautiful HD in Ricardo Bacelar’s hometown of Fortaleza, Brazil.
 Its 17 songs include Jobim’s ‘Agua de Beber’, Ivan Lins ‘Setembro’, Weather Report’s ‘Birdland’ and Pat Metheny’s ‘So It May Secretly Begin’.

 Official List: Upcoming events for Ricardo Bacelar